SoftSec-KAIST/SURI/README.md

 time.
 Running multiple test suites simultaneously may interfere with time measurements, as the SPEC benchmark test suite is highly sensitive.

-We estimate that each set takes approximately 2.5 days to complete.

 To measure runtime overhead, execute the following commands:

 ```